sakaki-/gentoo-on-b3/README.md

 The `/root/prep_arm_image_on_b3.sh` script script (supplied) will build the kernel and modules (including L2-cache patch and device tree blob), and copy them to the appropriate directories for you.
 Once completed, when you restart, you'll be using your new kernel!

 Of course, you can easily adapt the above process, if you wish to use Gentoo's hardened sources etc.

-> Please note: if you rebuild the kernel in this way, the kernel's suffix will change from -b3 to -gentoo-b3; once rebooted, all the old modules at /lib/modules/3.15.9-b3 can safely be deleted, to save space.

 ## Feedback Welcome!